$37.16-$46.04 hourly / $6,441.00-$7,979.26 monthly / $77,292.00-$95,751.12 annual

 Education and Experience:

 A. An associate degree from a recognized college or university, preferably with course work in accounting, business administration, economics, finance, or a related field AND three years of full-time, paid experience in a college or university financial aid office, two years of which must have included determining financial aid eligibility or packaging financial aid awards.
 One year of the required experience must have been in a supervisory capacity.
-A successfully completed college-level course in supervision or management may substitute for the required one year in a supervisory capacity.
+A successfully completed college-level course in supervision or management may substitute for the required one year of experience in a supervisory capacity.

 B. A bachelor's degree from a recognized college or university, preferably with a major in accounting, business administration, economics, finance, public administration, or a related field AND two years of full time, paid experience in a college or university financial aid office, which must have included determining financial aid eligibility or packaging financial aid awards.
 One year of the required experience must have been in a supervisory capacity.
-A successfully completed college-level course in supervision or management may substitute for the required one year in a supervisory capacity.
+A successfully completed college-level course in supervision or management may substitute for the required one year of experience in a supervisory capacity.

 A valid Class "C" California driver's license.